05 Oct Best Henry Hoover

 3 different floorheads to cover whatever surface you need to clean and a whole bunch of different accessory attachments

-This version is going to be best suited to larger homes with its large capacity bag and accessories for every eventuality.
+A popular version for professional cleaners, the Henry Xtra is also the choice of people with larger homes, with its large capacity bag and accessories for every eventuality.

 This is still a brilliant and great value for money vacuum cleaner despite all the latest innovations from the like of Dyson and others.